 Five hundred and fifty-three softball patches with the league’s logo, were purchased and made available for the league’s players to affix to their jerseys.

 A league telephone number 816-941-3878 was received, and a league telephone answering machine was purchased.

 Year 5 — 1994

 After much deliberation about divisions of play within our league the 94 season was started with ten teams in the “C” competitive division and six teams in the “LC” less competitive division.
 Eight teams continued to compete on Wednesday evenings.

 It is believed that this was the year that league member Eugene Payton and Weddle started a program at Colman Park for mature men to meet and play softball on Monday, Wednesday and Friday mornings.
 Men who showed would form two teams and play a softball game.
 Sometimes two games would be played.

 Jackson County took over the sponsorship of the Senior Olympics.

-The league’s teams continued to compete in tournaments mentioned earlier as well as branching out to tournaments in Columbus, OH, Scottsdale, AZ, and Orlando, FL.
+The league’s teams continued to compete in tournaments mentioned earlier as well as branching out to tournaments in Columbus, OH, Scottsdale, AR and Orlando, FL.

-In early November, representatives from Senior Softball USA, visited the area with the anticipation of holding their National AAA and Major Softball Tournament at the Mid-America Sports Complex and other complex’s in Johnson County the following summer.
+In early November, representatives from Senior Softball U.S. A., visited the area with the anticipation of holding their National AAA and Major Softball Tournament at the Mid-America Sports Complex and other complexes in Johnson County the following summer.